MARYLAND STATE DEPARTMENT OF EDUCATION

 & The Vocational Rehabilitation Act of 1973

-& The Americans with Disabilities Act Amendment Act of 2008
+& The Americans with Disabilities Act of 1990 as amended.

 & Title IX of the Education Amendments of 1972